expectedparrot/edsl/docs/starter_tutorial.rst

 Starter Tutorial
 ================

 This tutorial demonstrates basic steps for conducting an AI-powered survey using EDSL.

 Prerequisites
 -------------

-Before running the code below, ensure that you have already completed the :ref:`installation` steps and stored :ref:`api_keys` for the language models that you plan to use.
+Before running the code below, ensure that you have already completed the :ref:`installation` steps and either activated :ref:`remote_inference` at your :ref:`coop` account or stored :ref:`api_keys` for language models that you plan to use locally.

 If you encounter any issues or have questions, please email us at info@expectedparrot.com or post a question at our `Discord channel <https://discord.com/invite/mxAYkjfy9m>`_.
+..
 You can also view the contents of this tutorial in an `interactive notebook <https://deepnote.com/workspace/expected-parrot-c2fa2435-01e3-451d-ba12-9c36b3b87ad9/project/Expected-Parrot-examples-b457490b-fc5d-45e1-82a5-a66e1738a4b9/notebook/Tutorial%20-%20Starter%20Tutorial-e080f5883d764931960d3920782baf34>`_.

 Conducting an AI-powered survey
 -------------------------------

 In the steps below we show how to create and run a simple question in EDSL.
 Then we show how to design a more complex survey with AI agents and different language models.
-The steps are as follows:

-The following steps outline how to use EDSL to develop and execute surveys:

-1. **Creating and running a basic question**
-We show how to create and execute a question in EDSL:

-    - Import a question type (multiple choice, free text, etc.).
-    - Construct a question in the question type template.
-    - Run the question (using the default language model).
-    - Inspect the dataset of results.

-2. **Designing a complex survey**
+2. **Design a complex survey**
-We show how to construct a more complex survey involving AI agents and different language models:
+We show how to construct a more complex survey involving AI agents and specified language models:

     - Import question types and other survey components.
     - Construct questions in the relevant templates.